 Peptic ulceration may occur with or without symptoms.
 Particularly at risk are patients given high doses of glucocorticoids.

 Proximal muscle weakness may be evident.
-Osteoporosis may lead to incident fractures and kyphosis, height loss, and axial skeletal bone pain.
+Osteoporosis may lead to incident fractures as well as kyphosis, height loss, and axial skeletal bone pain.
 Avascular necrosis of the hip is also possible from glucocorticoid excess.

-Patients with cushingoid features may present to the emergency department in adrenal crisis.
+In addition, patients with Cushing syndrome are at high risk for adrenal crisis.
 Adrenal crisis may occur in patients on steroids who stop taking their glucocorticoids or neglect to increase their steroids during an acute illness.
 See Glucocorticoid Therapy and Cushing Syndrome.

-The diagnosis of Cushing syndrome requires demonstration of inappropriately high level of cortisol in the serum or urine.
-The levels should be measured when cortisol, according to its physiologic circadian rhythm, is supposed to be suppressed, meaning at midnight or when a patient is given exogenous glucocorticoids.
+Before performing chemical testing, a detailed drug history must be elicited.
+In some cases of unreported exogenous steroid use, biochemical tests will need to be performed to confirm a diagnosis.
+The diagnosis of Cushing syndrome requires the demonstration of an inappropriately high level of cortisol in the serum or urine.
+The levels should be measured at times when cortisol concentrations, according to their physiologic circadian rhythm, are expected to be suppressed.

-This concept gives rise to the following tests, which have been recommended as screening tests for Cushing syndrome:[26, 27]
+This concept gives rise to the following tests, which have been recommended as screening tests for Cushing syndrome:[3, 4]

-The treatment for exogenous Cushing syndrome is gradual withdrawal of the causative drug, with the aim of discontinuing the causative drug if possible.
-An individual with HPA-axis suppression cannot increase steroid production appropriately during a medical illness or other stress and should receive stress dose steroids to avoid adrenal crisis.[31]
+The appropriate treatment for exogenous Cushing syndrome is gradual withdrawal of the causative drug, with the aim of discontinuing this agent if possible.
+This can be a lengthy process that may take several months to a year, depending on the duration and dosages of the glucocorticoids used.
+It is important to remember that during this process, an individual with HPA-axis suppression cannot increase steroid production appropriately during a medical illness or other stress and should receive stress-dose steroids to avoid adrenal crisis.[8]

 See Glucocorticoid Therapy and Cushing Syndrome.